jupyter/governance/trademarks.md

 0. The Jupyter trademarks are registered.
-    These marks should be used in accordance with the Jupyter [brand guidelines][], and should be accompanied by a symbol for unregistered trademarks: "(TM)" or a small TM "™".
+    These marks should be used in accordance with the Jupyter [brand guidelines][], and should be accompanied by a symbol for registered trademarks: "(r)" or "®".
     This may not be removed or obscured and must always be included with the logo.
     This requirement is waived in all contexts where such marks are not normally included: email, online discussion, non-graphical advertisements (when permitted), and academic papers.